apache/mesos/docs/modules.md

 - select it as a hook module via the `--hooks` flag.

-For example, the following command will run the Mesos slave with the `TestTaskHook` hook:
+For example, the following command will run the Mesos agent with the `TestTaskHook` hook:

-    ./bin/mesos-slave.sh --master=<IP>:<PORT> --modules="file://<path-to-modules-config>.json" --hooks=TestTaskHook
+    ./bin/mesos-agent.sh --master=<IP>:<PORT> --modules="file://<path-to-modules-config>.json" --hooks=TestTaskHook

 ### Isolator